Piccadilly (film): Plot

-Valentine Wilmot's Piccadilly Circus, a nightclub and restaurant in London, is a great success due to his star attraction: dancing partners Mabel (Gilda Gray) and Vic (Cyril Ritchard).
-One night, a dissatisfied diner (Charles Laughton) disrupts Mabel's solo with his loud complaints about a dirty plate.
-When Wilmot investigates, he finds Shosho (Anna May Wong) distracting the other dishwashers with her dancing.
+Valentine Wilmot's Piccadilly Circus, a nightclub and restaurant in London, is a great success due to his star attraction: dancing partners Mabel and Vic.
+One night, a dissatisfied diner disrupts Mabel's solo with his loud complaints about a dirty plate.
+When Wilmot investigates, he finds Shosho distracting the other dishwashers with her dancing.
 He fires her on the spot.

 After the performance, Vic tries to persuade Mabel to become his partner personally as well as professionally and to go to Hollywood with him.
 She coldly rebuffs him because she is romantically involved with Wilmot.
 That night, Wilmot summons Vic to his office, and before Wilmot can fire him, Vic quits.

 This decision turns out to be disastrous for the nightclub.
 The customers had come to see Vic, not Mabel.
 Business drops off dramatically.
 In desperation, Wilmot hires Shosho to perform a Chinese dance.
 She insists that her boyfriend Jim play the accompanying music.
 Shosho is an instant sensation, earning a standing ovation after her first performance.

 Both Mabel and Jim become jealous of the evident attraction between Shosho and Wilmot.
 Mabel breaks off her relationship with Wilmot.

 One night, Shosho invites Wilmot to be the first to see her new rooms.
 Mabel has followed the couple and waits outside.
 After Wilmot leaves, she persuades Jim to let her in.
 She pleads with her romantic rival to give Wilmot up, saying he is too old for her, but Shosho replies that it is Mabel who is too old and that she will keep him.
 When Mabel reaches into her purse for a handkerchief, Shosho sees a pistol inside and grabs a dagger used as a wall decoration.
 Frightened, Mabel picks up the gun, then faints.

 The next day, the newspapers report that Shosho has been murdered.
 Wilmot is charged with the crime.
 During the ensuing trial, he admits that the pistol is his, but refuses to divulge what happened that night.
 Jim testifies that Wilmot was Shosho's only visitor.
 Mabel insists on telling her story.
 However, she can recall nothing after fainting until she found herself running in the streets.
 Realizing that either Mabel or Jim must be lying, the judge summons Jim.
-By then, however, Jim has shot himself at Shosho's mausoleum.
+By then, however, Jim has shot himself next to Shosho's coffin.
 As he lies dying, he confesses that he killed Shosho.